 When you use insulin therapy to control your diabetes, you need to measure your blood sugar levels several times a day.
 Depending on the results, you might take insulin to lower your blood sugar levels or have a snack to raise them.

-This sort of blood sugar troubleshooting can be thrown off when something like the Somogyi effect, when insulin lowers your blood sugar too much, it can trigger a release of hormones that send your blood sugar levels into a rebound high.
+According to the theory of the Somogyi effect, when insulin lowers your blood sugar too much, it can trigger a release of hormones that send your blood sugar levels into a rebound high.

 If you have diabetes, you may use insulin injections to manage your blood sugar levels.
 When you inject too much insulin, or you inject insulin and go to bed without eating enough, it lowers your blood sugar levels too much.
 This is called hypoglycemia.

-In most people, the release of glucose from your liver.
-In most people, this is tempered by the release of insulin.
-But when you have diabetes, you don’t produce enough insulin to temper the release of glucose.
-As a result, your blood sugar levels rise.
+In most people, the release of glucose is tempered by the release of insulin.
+But when you have diabetes, you don’t produce enough insulin to lessen the release of glucose, and that causes your blood sugar levels rise.

 If you have diabetes and experience the Somogyi effect, talk to your doctor.
 Discuss any recurring fluctuations, such as high morning blood sugar levels.
 Ask how you can adjust your diabetes management routine to keep your blood sugar under control.

 For example, they might advise you to take less insulin at night or try a different type of insulin.
 Talk to them about setting a slightly higher, but still safe, target blood sugar level for bedtime.

-You may start to experience the Somogyi effect soon after increasing your nightly dose of insulin, it might be best to wake up in the middle of the night for a few nights to test your blood sugar levels.
+If you think you may start to experience the Somogyi effect soon after increasing your nightly dose of insulin, it might be best to wake up in the middle of the night for a few nights to test your blood sugar levels.
 Increasing your insulin dosage gradually could also help.

-Speak to your doctor to decide on the optimal plan for you.
+Speak to your doctor to decide on the best plan for you.
 Your doctor may also encourage you to invest in a CGM system.
-In addition to tracking your glucose levels over time, this monitor uses alarms to let you know when they get too high or too low.
+This monitor tracks your glucose levels and uses alarms to let you know when your levels get too high or too low.

 Managing your diabetes takes practice and care.
-Learning how your body reacts to things like food, insulin, and even exercise can make it easier.
+Learning how your body reacts to things like food, insulin, and exercise can make it easier.